chinapedia/wikipedia.abstract.en/Page/Phosphorus.md

 Precautions

-Phosphorus_explosion.gif Organic compounds of phosphorus form a wide class of materials; many are required for life, but some are extremely toxic.
+Organic compounds of phosphorus form a wide class of materials; many are required for life, but some are extremely toxic.
 Fluorophosphate esters are among the most potent neurotoxins known.
 A wide range of organophosphorus compounds are used for their toxicity as pesticides (herbicides, insecticides, fungicides, etc.) and weaponised as nerve agents against enemy humans.
 Most inorganic phosphates are relatively nontoxic and essential nutrients.[124]

 The white phosphorus allotrope presents a significant hazard because it ignites in air and produces phosphoric acid residue.
 Chronic white phosphorus poisoning leads to necrosis of the jaw called "phossy jaw".
 White phosphorus is toxic, causing severe liver damage on ingestion and may cause a condition known as "Smoking Stool Syndrome".[125]